kevinpt/vhdl-extras/doc/rst/modules/auto/freq_gen.rst

   :ptype Clock: in std_ulogic
   :port Reset: None
   :ptype Reset: in std_ulogic
-  :port Load_phase: None
+  :port Load_phase: Load a new phase angle
   :ptype Load_phase: in std_ulogic
-  :port New_phase: None
+  :port New_phase: Phase angle to load
   :ptype New_phase: in unsigned
   :port Dyn_freq: None
   :ptype Dyn_freq: in unsigned